 Call your doctor if:

-- Uncontrolled loss of urine is enough of a problem that you need to wear an absorbent pad.
+- Leaking urine is enough of a problem that you need to wear a pad to absorb it.

 - Incontinence interferes with your life in any way.

 Don't be embarrassed to discuss incontinence with your doctor.
 It is not something that always happens with aging.
 Most people with incontinence can be helped or cured.

 If you have a sudden change in your ability to urinate and you are not sure if it is related to your urinary incontinence, see the topic Urinary Problems and Injuries, Age 12 and Older.

 If you have chronic urinary incontinence that begins slowly, you may be able to control the problem yourself.
 If home treatment doesn't control your problem, or if incontinence bothers you, ask your doctor about treatment.